 ITALIAN DRESSING POT ROAST

 This is my husbands favorite – ever, ever.
-I don’t remember when I first made this or where I got the inspiration – maybe it was his Gramma, way back in the day – can’t recall, but have been doing it like this for years.
+It was his Gramma’s, way back in the day – and have been doing it like this for years.
 It’s SO easy and always turns out great.

 I use a crock pot.
 I’ve done it in the oven, and I suppose an Instant Pot would be fabulous.
 The MAIN thing is to cook this low and slow for as long as possible.
 I’m not talking until it’s just “done”.
 I’m talking when you get a fork NEAR it, it falls apart in utter and total surrender!